ConorReynolds/botc-script-tool/README.md

-The sidebar, which you can open using the button in the middle-right of the viewport, lets you view all of the characters (including customs if you’ve imported any) in one list and filter them by their type.
+The sidebar, which you can open using the button in the middle-right of the viewport, lets you view all of the characters (including customs if you’ve imported any) in one list and filter them by their name and type.

 Importing directly from [bloodstar](https://www.bloodstar.xyz/) is supported.
 Characters are added in the order they appear on the script and are not SAO